 Register now and grab your free ultimate anatomy study guide!

 With age comes wisdom, however, so do falls that often result in fractures.
 The hip bone and femur are common sites of fracture in the elderly and are often what we worry about when we think of our grandparents.
-However, the hip joint is also a ball-and-socket joint, meaning that it is one of the most mobile joints in our body and is what allows many of our grandparents to bust their move.
+However, the hip joint is also a ball-and-socket joint, meaning that it is one of the most mobile joints in our body and is what allows many of our grandparents to bust a move.

 In today’s tutorial, we’re going to be looking at the bones that make up the hip joint – the hip bone and the femur.
 Before we begin, it’s important that we first define the bony pelvis.
 Now, the boney pelvis which we can see here from an anterior perspective and highlighted in green is formed posteriorly by the sacrum and the coccyx and laterally and anteriorly by a pair of hip bones or pelvic bones.